Clubs at McCullough

 UIL Modern Oratory

 In Modern Oratory, students will select one of a list of topics, determine the critical issues in the topic, and acknowledge both pro and con points citing support discovered in their research.
 Students will choose a side they will defend and support that side with additional evidence.
 Along with the skills of analysis, research, note-taking, documentation, evaluation and decision-making come those of delivery and the skill of memorization.
-See Ms. Niemeyer in room B212..
+See Mr. Kissner in room B219.